peterrhysthomas/cs-int-dev-rm/README.md

 # Kata

-Implement the `int convert(value String)` method in the RomanNumeralConverter class.
+Implement the
+`public int convert(String value)` method in RomanNumeralConverter.java

+There is a test case RomanNumeralConverterTest.java which you may want to use.